Skip to main content

 Related questions

-How common is ONJ from taking Evenity?
+How Common is ONJ with Evenity?

 This is not all the information you need to know about Evenity (romosozumab) for safe and effective use and does not take the place of your doctor’s directions.
 Review the full product information and discuss this information and any questions you have with your doctor or other health care provider.